-AGILE TERM AGILE DEFINITION Burndown Chart The trend of work remaining across time in a Sprint, a release or in a product.
+AGILE TERM AGILE DEFINITION Agile A holistic approach and mind set to working that encourages collaboration, self- organizing teams focused on outcomes to deliver value that meets customer needs with a predictable, steady flow.
+Agile Tool A tool that supports Agile ways of working is usually one that helps keep work visible.
+There isn't a single tool that is recommended today.
+Larger programs typically use a common tool for consistency.
+Agile Release Train The Agile Release Train (ART) is a long-lived team of Agile teams, which, along with other stakeholders, incrementally develops, delivers, and where applicable operates, one or more solutions in a value stream.
+Burndown Chart The trend of work remaining across time in a Sprint, a release or in a product.
 The burn down chart is a publicly displayed chart showing remaining work in the Sprint Backlog.
 Updated every day, it gives a simple view of the Sprint progress.
-Backlog Grooming The team (or part of the team including the PO) meet regularly to "groom the product Backlog", in a formal or informal meeting which can lead to any of the following: • removing Stories that no longer appear relevant • creating new Stories in response to newly discovered needs • re-assessing the relative priority of Stories • assigning estimates to Stories which have yet to receive one • correcting estimates in light of newly discovered information • splitting Stories which are high priority but too coarse grained to fit in an upcoming Sprint Backlog A Backlog is a list of Features or technical tasks which the team maintains and which, at a given moment, are known to be necessary and sufficient to complete a program or a release: • if an item on the Backlog does not contribute to the program's goal, it should be removed; • on the other hand, if at any time a task or Feature becomes known that is considered necessary to the program, it should be added to the Backlog.
+Backlog Grooming The team (or part of the team including the PO) meet regularly to "groom the product Backlog", in a formal or informal meeting which can lead to any of the following: removing Stories that no longer appear relevant creating new Stories in response to newly discovered needs re-assessing the relative priority of Stories assigning estimates to Stories which have yet to receive one correcting estimates in light of newly discovered information splitting Stories which are high priority but too coarse grained to fit in an upcoming Sprint Backlog A "Backlog" is a list of Features or technical tasks which the team maintains and which, at a given moment, are known to be necessary and sufficient to complete a program.
+See Product Backlog.
 Buyer Buyer should be considered as the Government Customer.
-The individual with the contracting authority represents the buyer for legal purposes but the "Buyer" is in fact the entire customer team Cadence Refer to definition for Release: Cadence Release.
-Capability Capability and Epics are used interchangeably in this guide.
+The individual with the contracting authority represents the buyer for legal purposes but the "Buyer" is in fact the entire customer team Cadence Refer to definition for Release: Capability Capability and Epics are used interchangeably in this Guide.
 Both are recognized as customer required abilities of the system that provide value and is associated with specific Feature(s) and their Stories that must be satisfied for its completion.
 Daily Scrum Meeting A short status meeting held daily by each team.
 Team members synchronize their work and progress and report any impediments to the Scrum Master for removal.
-Definition of Done Complete as mutually agreed to by all parties and conforming to an organization's standards, conventions and guidelines.
+Definition of Done Complete as mutually agreed to by all parties and conforming to an organization's standards, conventions, and guidelines.
 Note that an outcome of product and Release Planning is to create a Definition of Done, which equates to IMP accomplishment criteria, for Epic/Capabilities and Features respectively.
-Epic Epics may represent core business capabilities which are defined by the customer or stakeholders.
-A large grained definition of a need that will likely take more than one release to complete.
-Can be split into Features and eventually Stories.
-Epics are part of the product Backlog and should have some form of relative sizing estimate.
-Capability and Epics are used interchangeably in this guide.
-Feature A discrete or coherent functionality within an Epic/Capability, scheduled to be completed within a release (cadence or Capability), and comprised of a collection of logically cohesive Stories.
-All Features should have clearly defined objective technical completion criteria.
-This is the lowest level of earned value baseline scope definition.
+Typically, this is a checklist.